yanov2708/pet_1/README.md

 I presented the implementation in the streamlit cloud - [link](https://yanov2708-pet-1-app-s1g7xs.streamlit.app/)

-And the detailed steps are described in the notebook and .py files
+The detailed steps are described in the notebook and .py files